cse112-sp20/nitro-server/README.md

 2. Request Authentication Token (After getting the code, we will exchange it for an auth token)
 3. Save Token into our cache.
 We will be using MongoDB
 4. use Auth Token to make requests to basecamp servers

-Below is a code snippet showing what this workflow will look like: